brandon-carlisle/git-vault/React/React Hooks.md

 ```

 ## useEffect

-In the React component lifecyle
+In the React component lifecycle there is three main phases:

+1) Component mounts when it's added to the screen
+2) Component updates when it receives new state
+3) Component unmounts when it's removed from the screen